-Monteverde, Costa Rica is one of the best places in Costa Rica for nature, adventure, hiking and birding.
+Monteverde, Costa Rica is one of the best places in Costa Rica for nature, adventure, hiking and birding, with many lush cloud forest reserves, wildlife refuges and adventure parks around.

-If you’re planning on visiting, here are our Monteverde travel tips so you are prepared for your trip to the village in the clouds.
+If you’re planning on visiting, here is our Monteverde travel guide so you are prepared for your trip to the cloud forest village.

 PS.
 Don’t miss our promo code for 3 hotels in Monteverde to save some $$!
 Use our 5% promo code “mytanfeet” to save $$ at the following hotels: Hotel Poco a Poco, Monteverde Country Lodge and Sibu Lodge.